bradleeharr/ChessAI/README.md

 # 3 | Methods
 **3.0 Board Features**:

+There are several possible board representations.
+For now, imagine you would like to capture a single state
+* Piece Map
+ * A simple 8x8x1 map representation.
+Each channel has a value: '1' indicates a pawn, '2' indicates a bishop, etc.

+* Bitboard:
- 8x8x12 map representation, where each 8x8 channel denotes a piece (12 total).
+ * A 8x8x12 map representation, where each 8x8 channel denotes a piece (12 total).
 A '1' indicates the presence of a piece, and '0' its absence
+ * Bitboards are common in chess engines

+uiop
 **3.1 Move Features**:

  Moves were translated from the Universal Chess Interface to a numerical system, leading to 4096 potential classes.